pygame/pygame/docs/reST/ref/mixer.rst

    takes care of this automatically, but cannot pass any arguments to the mixer init.
 To solve this, mixer has a function ``pygame.mixer.pre_init()`` to set the proper defaults before the toplevel init is used.

+   When using allowchanges=0 it will fail to init if the requested formats are not supported by the sound system.
+For example a sound card may not support 16bit sound samples, so instead it will use 8bit samples internally.

    It is safe to call this more than once, but after the mixer is initialized you cannot change the playback arguments without first calling